0x73am43l/0x73am43l/README.md

   ![GitHub](https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github)

   <p align="center">
-     <i>A problem can be solved in a 100 different ways and There's always an easier way to solve a problem.</i>
+     <h4>A problem can be solved in a 100 different ways and There's always an easier way to solve a problem.</h4>
      <br>
-     <i>You miss 100% of the shots you don't take.</i>
+     <h4>You miss 100% of the shots you don't take.</h4>
      <br>
   <br>
   <a target="_blank" href="https://www.linkedin.com/in/farshad-pr/"><img src="https://img.shields.io/badge/-LinkedIn-0077B5?style=for-the-badge&logo=Linkedin&logoColor=white"></img></a>